-Serena Williams — the highest-paid woman in sports — and her sister Venus Williams became the “first female African-Americans to hold an ownership stake in an NFL franchise” when they bought into the Miami Dolphins in 2009, reported ESPN at the time.
+In 2020, fellow tennis star Naomi Osaka overtook Serena Williams as the highest-paid woman in sports.
+Serena and her sister Venus Williams became the “first female African-Americans to hold an ownership stake in an NFL franchise” when they bought into the Miami Dolphins in 2009, reported ESPN at the time.
 Other celebrity partners include Fergie, Gloria Estefan and Marc Anthony, according to ESPN.

 Carmelo Anthony: A Professional Soccer Team

 Portland Trail Blazers star Carmelo Anthony owns the professional soccer club Puerto Rico FC.

 “My passion for soccer has always been there,” Anthony told ESPN FC in 2015.
 “I just always kept it to myself and among my circle.
 Going to games, sneaking into games, and just watching and being around the sport over the years.
 The more time I start spending in Puerto Rico over the past six, seven years, I realized there was kind of a void down there on my island.”

 - Pay: $23 million